goFrendiAsgard/zaruba/README.md

 ## Project

 Project is zaruba's workspace.
-Zaruba will watch every changes you made in a project
+Zaruba will watch every changes you made in a project and perform several actions.
+You can provide the action by editing `dependency tree`.

 ## Dependency Tree

-You can have `zaruba.dependency.yaml` containing a map.
+In anywhere of your project, you can have `zaruba.dependency.yaml` containing a map.
 The key of the map is file's regex pattern, while it values are list of commands.

+The dependency trees will be cascaded.

 Below is a simple local-deployment-example: